Ramble Inn attack: Background

 The mid-1970s was one of the deadliest periods of the Troubles.
 From February 1975 until February 1976, the Provisional Irish Republican Army (IRA) and British Government observed a truce.
 This, however, marked a rise in sectarian tit-for-tat killings.
 Ulster loyalist paramilitaries, fearing they were about to be forsaken by the British Government and forced into a united Ireland, increased their attacks on Irish Catholics and nationalists.
 Under orders not to engage British forces, some IRA units concentrated on tackling the loyalists.
 The fall-off of regular operations had caused serious problems of internal discipline and some IRA members engaged in revenge attacks also.
 The tit-for-tat killings continued after the truce ended.
-On 5 June 1976, the UVF shot dead three Catholics and two Protestants in an attack on the Chrlorane Bar.
+On 5 June 1976, the UVF shot dead three Catholics and two Protestants in an attack on the Chlorane Bar.
 This was claimed as revenge for the killing of two Protestants in a pub earlier that day.

-On 25 June 1976, gunmen opened fire inside a Protestant-owned pub in Templepatrick, County Antrim.
+On 25 June 1976, IRA gunmen opened fire inside a Protestant-owned pub in Templepatrick, County Antrim.
 Three Protestant civilians died.
-The attack was claimed by the "Republican Action Force", which was believed to be a covername used by some members of the IRA.
+The attack was claimed by the "Republican Action Force", which was believed to be a cover name used by some members of the IRA.